-Background: The study aims to reveal the effect of 2100 MHz radio frequency radiation on thyroid tissues of the rats in early and late groups.
+Objective: To reveal the effect of 2100 MHz radio frequency (RF) radiation on thyroid tissues of rats in the 10 days (group E1) and 40 days (group G1) exposure groups.

-Material and Method: In this study, 30 healthy female Wistar albino rats, weighting 200 to 256 g each were used.
-The animals were randomly divided into four groups (groups E1, E2, G1, G2).
+Methods: In this study, 30 healthy female Wistar albino rats, weighing 200−256 g each, were used.
+The animals were randomly divided into four groups (E1, E2, G1 and G2).
 Groups E2 and G2 served as the control groups.
-The exposure groups were exposed to 2100 MHz radiofrequency radiation emitted by a generator, simulating a 3G-mobile phone for 6 hours/day, 5 consecutive days/week, at the same time of the day (between 9 am-3pm), for 10 days (group E1) and 40 days (group G1).
+The exposure groups were exposed to 2100 MHz RF radiation emitted by a generator, simulating a 3G-mobile phone for 6 hours/day, 5 consecutive days/week, at the same time of the day (between 9 am and 3 pm), for 10 days (group E1) and 40 days (group G1).